The 20 Greatest Beach Towns in America

 Saugatuck is to western Michigan what Provincetown is to Cape Cod.
 It is thoroughly a tourist's beach town -- invaded in the summer, but its character is also impeccably maintained.
 There are hotels, but the place isn't flanked by every brand of Marriott, Hilton, and Holiday Inn.
 Nicknamed "The Great Art-Doors," Saugatuck -- along with its sister city across the river, Douglas -- has gained a reputation as Michigan's premiere gaycation spot.
 It’s also a destination for the arts and antiques, thanks to ties to the Ox Bow School of Art, the Saugatuck Center for the Arts, art galleries like the Armstrong De-Graaf International Fine Art gallery, and the Saugatuck Antique Pavilion.

-Must eat/drink: Start your morning off at Uncommon Coffee Roasters, a hip coffee house that roasts their own sustainably sourced beans from small farms around the world.
+Must eat/drink: Start your morning off at Uncommon Coffee Roasters, a hip coffee house that roasts their own sustainably sourced beans.
 Hit the Saugatuck Brewing Company's pub for made-from-scratch pub food washed down with a blueberry lemon shandy.
 For dinner -- sorry, "supper" -- don’t miss out on the Southern hospitality from James Beard Award semi-finalist chef Matthew Millar at The Southerner.
-End with a nightcap at the newly-opened New Holland Spirits Tasting Room.
+End with a nightcap at the New Holland Spirits Tasting Room.

 Cannon Beach, Oregon